sohith18/VR-Mini-Project-1/README.md

-# Segmentation and IoU Evaluation Project
+# Image Segmentation using Traditional Techniques (Part C)

 ## Introduction
 This part of project focuses on image segmentation and evaluates the performance of the segmentation using the Intersection over Union (IoU) metric.
 The goal is to extract the best contour from an image and compare it against a ground truth mask to assess segmentation accuracy.
 Specifically, this project aims to extract masks for faces identified as "with masks" using traditional segmentation techniques such as thresholding and morphological operations.
 The segmentation process helps in identifying the masked regions in facial images, providing a structured approach for evaluation.